Equivalence of Polychromatic Arm Probabilities on the Square Lattice: Introduction

 We sometimes say that a vertex $x$ \emph{lies in} $\partial B(x,n)$ if this vertex coincides with an endpoint of an edge in $\partial B(x,n)$.
 We define an annulus centered at $x \in \Z^2$ as the difference between two boxes of different sizes centered at $x$:

 We often abbreviate $B((0,0),n,N)$ as $B(n,N)$ when $x=(0,0)$ is implied.

 A \emph{color sequence} $\sigma$ of length $k$ is a sequence $(\sigma_1, \dots, \sigma_k)\in \{O, O^*, C, C^*\}^k$.
 Each $\sigma_i$ indicates a ``color''.
-The colors are encoded $O$ for open, $O^*$ for dual open, $C$ for closed, and $C^*$ for dual closed.
-From the percolation point of view, the most interesting color sequences consist of open primal and/or closed dual connections, but in the proof of the main Proposition, it will be useful to consider primal closed and dual open arms, as well.
+The colors are encoded $O$ for open, $O^*$ for dual-open, $C$ for closed, and $C^*$ for dual-closed.
+From the percolation point of view, the most interesting color sequences consist of primal-open and/or dual-closed connections since by duality, primal-open paths and dual-closed paths are mutually disjoint.
+But in the proof of the main Proposition, it will be useful to consider primal-closed and dual-open arms, as well.

 We use the convention $(O^*)^*=O$, $(C^*)^*=C$, and $\sigma^* = (\sigma_1, \dots, \sigma_k)^* = (\sigma_1^*, \dots, \sigma_k^*)$.
 Similarly, $\overline{\sigma}$ denotes the flipped color sequence, with the conventions $\overline{O}=C$, $\overline{C}=O$, $\overline{O^*}=C^*$, $\overline{C^*}=O^*$, and $\overline{(\sigma_1, \dots, \sigma_k)}$ = ($\overline{\sigma_1}, \dots, \overline{\sigma_k}$).